ay5710/MLOps/README.md

 - **Aspect-based sentiment analysis** => with the openAI API to query gpt-4o-mini
 - **Dashboard** => with Streamlit?

-Orchestration by a scheduler running a main script periodically:
+The main script is run periodically by a scheduler, and:
 - Rescrap movie metadata every hour and check if new reviews have been published
 - Rescrap everything every 24 hours or when new reviews are detected, launch the sentiment analysis and save